-The value of the portfolio consists of an investment of NIS 187 million in shares of Bank Leumi Le-Israel Ltd. (December 31, 2019 - investment of NIS 384 million).
-In addition, in 2019 the Company invested an amount of NIS 177 million in shares of Clal Insurance Enterprises which as at December 31, 2020 are worth NIS 170 million (constituting 5.01% of the shares of Clal Insurance Enterprises), and in 2020 sold shares of Bank Leumi Le-Israel for NIS 104 million.
+The value of the portfolio consists of an investment of NIS 810 million in shares of Clal Insurance Enterprises, constituting about 15% of the shares of Clal Insurance Enterprises (December 31, 2020 -NIS 170 million, constituting about 5% of the shares of Clal).
+In addition, in 2021 the Company sold shares of Bank Leumi Le-Israel for NIS 240 million.